What the Romans Did for Us

-What the Romans Did for Us, is a 2000 BBC documentary series "looking at the innovations and inventions brought to Britain by the Romans".
+What the Romans Did for Us is a 2000 BBC documentary series "looking at the innovations and inventions brought to Britain by the Romans".
 The title of the programme is derived from the film Monty Python's Life of Brian, referencing the scene where the People's Front of Judea discuss "What have the Romans done for us?"

 Production

-In 2003, the series was re-edited into 10-minute sections for broadcast as programme fillers.
+In 2003, the series was re-edited into ten-minute sections for broadcast as programme fillers.

-Reception

 Awards

-Nominated for Best Feature at the British Academy Television Awards 2001.
+It was nominated for Best Feature at the British Academy Television Awards 2001.